rayyanisthename/airsense/README.md

 ## 🚀 Getting Started

-To run this project locally, follow these steps:
+To run this project locally, follow these steps (The project already includes all these) :

 1.  **Clone the repository:**